backdrop-contrib/quote/README.txt

 'rearrange filters' tab.

-Additionally, the Quote filter must be applied *before* the BBCode filter if you have the optional bbcode.module installed.
+Additionally, the Quote filter must be applied *before* the BBCode filter if you have the optional BBcode installed.

 As the quote filter accesses the node (being quoted) directly, any content within will be displayed without any processing.
 For example, if a user is